Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

-An issue of relevance to real sorting devices is the work required to achieve a given entropy reduction, and the concomitant trade-offs with the time taken to complete the sorting.
-To answer this question for our system requires some numerical root-finding; but the example shown in figure~\ref{fig:ActiveKineticTradeOff} illustrates the fact that sorting can be completed quickly at the expense of additional work.
-Unexpectedly, it also demonstrates that strong active proofreading can in some cases \textit{reduce} the work required to achieve fast sorting.
+An issue of relevance to real sorting devices, for instance the ones mentioned in the introduction, is the minimal work required to achieve a given entropy reduction, and the concomitant trade-offs with the time scales required to complete the sorting. \footnote{In regards to this last quantity, we shall consider the characteristic time-scales on which a given system evolves, rather than the full time taken to complete sorting (which may diverge).} To resolve this matter for our system requires some numerical root-finding; but the example shown in Fig.~\ref{fig:ActiveKineticTradeOff} illustrates the fact that sorting can be completed quickly at the expense of additional work.
+Unexpectedly, it also demonstrates that strong active proofreading can in some cases \textit{reduce} the work needed to sort quickly. \footnote{When done right, speedy sorting decrements the leakage between boxes, and hence the rate of energy-consuming transitions.}

 It is worth pointing out that, while we use our sorting device to sort a mixed system at the expense of work, it may equally well be run in reverse as an ``entropy engine'' which produces work from an initially segregated system.
-Two further regimes are accessible to this model: one where the network simultaneously sorts and \textit{produces} work, and another where the network consumes work to increase the entropy of the system.
+Two further regimes are accessible to this model: one where the network simultaneously sorts and ``produces'' work {(ie, consumes less work than the $\Delta F=0$ sorter)}, and a {``lose-lose'' regime} where the network consumes work to increase the entropy of the system.